 New Capital Requirements for Investment Firms

-The system at the moment is rather convoluted with various permissions leading to a myriad of different requirements, as this aims to consolidate the situation and simplify it.
+The system at the moment is rather convoluted with various permissions leading to a myriad of different requirements.
+These changes aim to consolidate the situation and simplify it.
 The new rules however could mean major changes to the amount of eligible capital your firm needs to hold and how this is reported to the FCA.

 Base Capital Requirements

-We’ll start with the most simple change.
-The base capital requirements are increasing, as it’s been a while since they were set.
+We'll start with the most simple change.
+The base capital requirements are increasing, and this has not changed since the original proposals.
 As before, the largest scope firms are at the top, including dealing on own account and placing trades on a firm commitment basis.
-If you don’t hold client money and aren’t included in the top you are in the bottom category, and all other firms are in the middle.
+If you don't hold client money and aren't included in the top you are in the bottom category, and all other firms are in the middle.

 Classes of firm